 It is essential that children attend school during term time.
 We ask for your support in making sure your child attends school regularly.
-In cases of unsatisfactory attendance, the Headteacher will ask the Education Welfare Officer to visit the home to discuss the problem with parents.

 Should your child be absent for any reason it is your responsibility to contact the school stating the reason for absence.
 This can be done by a telephone call; messages are recorded and passed to staff.
 Please note school operates a 'first day response' procedure.
 If you do not contact us then we will contact you; this measure ensures we know where children are at all times.